yunqiu21/nabu-tracer/README.md

 Captured event logs will be persistently stored to facilitate comprehensive analysis.
 Ensuring the durability of these logs is essential for post-mortem investigations and performance optimizations.

-### 4. Trace Visualization
+### 4. Trace Analytics

 To provide actionable insights, Nabu-Tracer will feature a user-friendly interface for visualizing traces as spans.
 Basic search and data analysis capabilities will empower users to identify patterns, anomalies, and potential bottlenecks within the P2P network.
+Nabu-Tracer uses [Jaeger](https://www.jaegertracing.io/), an open-source trace collector and span query engine, to priode such analytics capability.

 <!-- TODO: add installation and usage guides -->